5 Creative Sign and Wrap Ideas We Love Right Now

 We’re always looking for inspiration from others in the industry, and sometimes we find things that are just too good not to share.
 Here are a few of our recent favorites:

 The Building in Red

-Big Picture Magazine recently posted this fascinating article about how Thomas Printworks wrapped an entire building in Miami for Faena Group, just in time for Art Basel 2017.
+Big Picture Magazine recently posted about how Thomas Printworks wrapped an entire building in Miami for Faena Group, just in time for Art Basel 2017.